usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Goyard Ibn Said_, by Ghais Guevara
+- _Melt My Eyez See Your Future_, by Denzel Curry
 - _第八作品集『無題』_, by downy
 - _Genuine Dexterity_, by Kenny Segal, K-The-I???
-- _Goyard Ibn Said_, by Ghais Guevara

 </details>